Auditor's race poses historic first for candidates of color

 Ahmad, of Philadelphia, has a doctorate in chemistry and for at least two decades has been active in Democratic politics and in organizing voters in South Asian communities.
 She was president of the Philadelphia chapter of the National Organization for Women, a deputy in Mayor Jim Kenney's administration and a member of President Barack Obama's Advisory Commission on Asian Americans and Pacific Islanders.

-DeFoor is Dauphin County's controller, first elected in 2015.
-He previously worked as an investigator in the state attorney general's office and state inspector general's office, as well as for various federal contractors and the University of Pittsburgh Medical Center's health plan.
+DeFoor, 58, of suburban Harrisburg, is Dauphin County's controller, first elected in 2015.
+He previously worked as an investigator in the state attorney general's office and state inspector general's office, as well as an auditor for various federal contractors and the University of Pittsburgh Medical Center's health plan.

+The last Republican elected to be auditor general was Barbara Hafer in 1992.

 (0) comments